-In addition to meeting the College's general entrance requirements, Magnetic Resonance Imaging (MRI) Qualification Certificate applicants must also:
+In addition to meeting the College's general entrance requirements, Magnetic Resonance Imaging Qualification Certificate (MRQCP) applicants must also qualify by one of the following criteria:

-Provide proof of graduation from an accredited Full X-Ray Technologist program and possess a current Full X-Ray license through ARRT

-OR

-- Be a non-registered MR Technologist who has graduated from an associate's degree program and meets at least one of the criteria below: - MRI AAS degree (or higher) graduate from an educational institution not approved by ARRT at time of graduation - Three failed attempts of the ARRT Certification and Registration Examination - Did not apply for ARRT Certification and Registration Examination exam within three years of graduation - AAS degree (or higher) graduate in any discipline
+- ARRT Credentialed Technologist: Provide proof of graduation from an accredited medical imaging program and possess a current Certification and Registration through ARRT by holding ARRT Credential in one or more of following categories/disciplines: - Radiography (R): R.T.(R)(ARRT) - Sonography (S): R.T.(S)(ARRT) and/or RDMS - Nuclear Medicine Technology (N): R.T.(N)(ARRT) and/or NMTCB - Radiation Therapy (T): R.T.(T)(ARRT) - MRI Technologist: Be a non-registered MR Technologist who has graduated from an associate degree program (or higher) and meets at least one of the following criteria: - MRI associate degree (or higher) from an educational institution not approved by ARRT at time of graduation - Three failed attempts of the ARRT Certification and Registration Examination for MRI Program - Did not apply for ARRT Certification and Registration Examination exam within three years of graduation from MRI Program

+• Non-MRI degree program graduate: Associates degree (or higher) in any discipline

-MRI Qualification Certificate applicants must meet with the Program Director prior to enrollment in the program and provide proof of completion/transcripts of the associate's (or other) degree.
+MRI Qualification Certificate applicants must meet with the Program Director prior to enrollment in the program and provide proof of completion/transcripts of the associate (or other) degree.
+All applicants' obtained degrees -USA based or international- must be acceptable by ARRT.
+International applicants holding one of the categories must provide evaluated transcripts by an USA-based International Credential evaluation agency approved by ARRT for program and PD review.